Labs

 BioASQ

-Large-scale biomedical semantic indexing and question answering
+A challenge in large-scale biomedical semantic indexing and question answering

 CheckThat!